-Babcia, Busha, Busia, Grandma, Nana or Babushka.
+Babcia, Busha, Busia, Grandma, Nana, or Babushka.
 What do you call your Polish grandma or what should you use as a Polish word for grandma?
 Read on and we’ll clear this up!

 The Polish grandmother and Polish grandfather's importance is recognized in Poland and is even a part of Polish history.
 They even have their celebrated days!

-Grandmother's day has was introduced in 1964 and has been celebrated on January 21st, ever since.
+Grandmother's day was introduced in 1964 and has been celebrated on January 21st, ever since.
 This is the day you pay a visit to your Polish grandmother with flowers and some sweets.
 A child would create a homemade gift, usually a card or a DIY craft product.
 Grandfather's day is celebrated on January 22nd.